 National Service Project

-This NSP aims to increase girls’ interest in reading and writing, promote the importance of literacy, increase access to books and information for communities across Canada, and more.
-This will be done through active games and service activities such as hosting a book drive in their community, hosting a book exchange during a unit meeting, and volunteering to read at a library.
+Words in Action focused on MDG 2 - Achieve Universal Primary Education through the theme of “Literacy”.
+The goal of the NSP was to increase girls’ interest in reading and writing, promote the importance of literacy, increase access to books and information for communities across Canada, and more.
+This was done through active games and service activities such as hosting a book drive in their community, hosting a book exchange during a unit meeting, and volunteering to read at a library.

 2012 – 2014 NSP: Operation Earth Action